pgfence

 • The footer links to the privacy and terms pages so reviewers can inspect the current legal and product boundary quickly.

-• The public website is intended to explain the product and design-partner program, not collect sensitive operational data by default.
+• The public website is intended to explain the product and Cloud exploration, not collect sensitive operational data by default.

 Vulnerability disclosure